howprice/specnext-invaders/README.md

 AY audio from [AYFX Editor and player](https://shiru.untergrund.net/software.shtml#old)

+A binary of the game is available at https://howprice.itch.io/specnext-invaders

 ## Recommended reading
 - http://z80-heaven.wikidot.com/advanced-math
 - "Z80 Assembly Language Subroutines" by Lance A. Leventhal and Winthrop Saville.
 The first few chapters are excellent for programmers who are familiar with high-level languages (C, C++, Python etc).
 It explains how to do everyday things such as loops, working with arrays and structures.
 Very succinctly written and a welcome change from 'beginners' books.